 Juvenile delinquency law is largely governed by state statutes.
 In Maryland, the official source for state statutes is the Annotated Code of Maryland.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the Annotated Code of Maryland in print.
-For your convenience, this guide provides links to Maryland's statutes in a free web database maintained by Lexis-Nexis.
+For your convenience, this guide provides links to Maryland's statutes.
 Keep in mind, however, that the print version may be more useful in your research because it provides case summaries and citations interpreting each statute.
 The free web version does not give case summaries or citations.

 The court rules governing juvenile proceedings appear in Title 11 of the Maryland Rules of Court.
 The print version of the court rules, like the print version of the statutes, provides case summaries interpreting the rules.
 You may, therefore, wish to visit a library and use the print version for your research.

 Regulations & Policy Documents

 The Maryland Department of Juvenile Services has made extensive regulations concerning the construction and management of juvenile facilities, as well as the provision of services to youths in the juvenile justice system.
 The Department's regulations are published officially in Title 16 of COMAR (the Code of Maryland Regulations).
 The print version of COMAR is available in all Maryland law libraries and many Maryland public libraries.
 The Department has also issued several policy documents, including statements on the use of force and the prevention of suicide in juvenile facilities.
 These policy statements are available on the Department's home page, here.
 Other policy documents of interest include the following:

 There are several ways to begin research into juvenile justice case law.